Go inside the United Nations and The New York Times to discover how journalism and the law are defining public discourse on the world stage.

 • Students will be introduced to the basic elements of reporting and journalism, crafting their own pieces.
 They will learn about the structure of the newsroom, the role of the editors, the difference between reportage and opinion writing and the myriad of factors that comprise reporting excellence.
 Students will also explore the role newspapers play in defining public discourse.

 • The law is the foundation on which society is built – students will go behind the edifice of the courtroom to explore how law functions in the real world.
 Throughout the course, students will be exposed to how the law is integrated into every aspect of life in the United States.
 They will also identify and debate current issues, honing their critical thinking and communication skills.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Somini Sengupta, (Foreign Correspondent, The New York Times), Rosa Goldensohn (Reporter, The City), Legal Counsel at the Bronx Defenders, Amali Tower (Founder & Executive Director, Climate Refugees) and David Vinas (New York Advocacy Office, Save The Children).
+• Previous guest speakers include: Somini Sengupta, (Foreign Correspondent, The New York Times), Rosa Goldensohn (Reporter, The City), Legal Counsel at the Bronx Defenders, Amali Tower (Founder & Executive Director, Climate Refugees) and David Vinas (New York Advocacy Office, Save The Children).

 Please note: All information is subject to change at the discretion of The School of The New York Times.

 Term 1: June 8 - June 19